 - Standard rate of 20%: applies to most goods and services

-- Reduced rate of 13%: applies to overnight accommodation in hotels or guest houses, cinema tickets and works of art, for example
+- Reduced rate of 13%: applies to cinema tickets, swimming pool visits, or importing works of art, for example.

 However, figuring out which tax rate applies and when isn’t always straightforward.
 For example, soy and oat milk are taxed at 20%, while cow’s milk is only taxed at 10%.
 You can find further details about exactly which tax rates apply and when on the Austrian Federal Economic Chamber’s information page (in German).

 In Austria, all companies with an annual turnover of more than €35,000 are subject to VAT.
 Small businesses with an annual turnover of less than €35,000 don’t have to pay (or charge) sales tax—but they can’t claim input tax either.
 The same applies to insurance companies, banks, doctors, psychotherapists, midwives, financial advisors and various cultural institutions.